andrewkshim/react-animatronics/README.md

   ({ animatronicStyles }) => <div style={ animatronicStyles }/>
 );

-// The helloWorld property in this object corresponds to the 'helloWorld'
+// The helloWorld property in the object below corresponds to the 'helloWorld'
 // string passed into withControl and the associated animation will be applied
 // to the ControlledComponent. const App = withAnimatronics(() => [